fungos34/auto_condition_screening/README.md

 This overview over the software architecture enhances transparency, collaboration, and the ability to effectively manage and evolve complex software systems.

 ## Flow Chemistry Setup and Network Diagram
-The script is concipated for the following setup
+This script is concipated for the following flow setup to utilize full automated electroorganic synthesis.

 ![Flow Setup Diagram](docs/flow_setup.png)